-The COVID-19 vaccine is now available for people ages five and older!
+The COVID-19 vaccine is now available for people ages six months and older!

 Make an appointment to get your child vaccinated today.

 The CDC, the American Academy of Family Physicians and the American Academy of Pediatrics strongly recommend that all eligible children be vaccinated against COVID-19 to prevent both short- and long-term health complications.